 I hated salmon until I was in college.
 And smoked salmon is really only a recent thing.
-Yes, it’s taken me until the age of 30 to start enjoying smoked salmon.
+Yes, it’s taken me until the age of 30 to enjoy smoked salmon.
 My dad would think that’s sacrilegious, but what can I say?
-Since having the lox and cream cheese bagel at Smorgasburg LA last summer, however, I’ve had a new albeit small appreciation for smoked salmon.
+Since having a scrumptious lox and cream cheese bagel last summer, however, I’ve had a new albeit small appreciation for smoked salmon.
 The salmon on that bagel was buttery – sushi-quality really.
 I’m still not sure I could handle any run of the mill lox, but good quality smoked salmon and I’m all there!
-This easy smoked salmon tartine is my first homemade dish with the fish and to say my husband loved it and was overjoyed is an understatement…
+This easy smoked salmon tartine is my first homemade dish with the fish.
+To say my husband loves it is an understatement…

 Milk & Eggs recently sent me some fun new ingredients to check out, including this delicious Blue Hill smoked salmon and an almond-milk based cream cheese like spread from Kite Hill.
-The recipe below calls for goat cheese or cream cheese, but this dish was super delicious with the dairy-free spread as well.
+The recipe below calls for goat cheese or cream cheese.
+This dish is super delicious with the dairy-free spread as well.
 Obviously the yogurt isn’t dairy-free, but you could omit that if you like.
 The yogurt helps with creaminess and adds just a hint of tartness that I enjoy a lot.

 SMOKED SALMON TARTINE